 The Secret Behind Modern Slot Machines

-Oh, yes, the slot machines have changed immensely since I first started playing in the casinos.
+Oh, yes, the slots have changed immensely since I first started playing in the casinos.

 Most of the old-fashioned slots (circa 1990!) were generally of two types.
 Type one featured machines that took one, two, or three coins or were hooked into inter-casino progressive machines that could pay out millions with the odds being about 1 in 50 million on a hit.
 Yes, very, very long odds indeed.